fleek-network/lightning/docs/code_internals_visualizing/README.md

 Graph for code internals inside modules of `lightning-service-executor` crate (package), picturing interrelations of types, traits (abstract types, interfaces), and functions/methods to them:
 ![`lightning-service-executor` crate types/traits/functions interrelations](graphs_examples/crates_modules/lightning-service-executor/lightning-service-executor.types_traits_fns.svg)

+*Note:*

+The whole set of visualizations (exhaustive full set of code visualizations for `fdi` and `infusion` based branches of codebase, including visualizations for every crate/package and modules in `cargo` workspace, and visualizations using all available `GraphViz` layout algorithms) will remain in [`docs/graphs` branch in git history](https://github.com/fleek-network/lightning/tree/9c4c9cb1a2a99001e18b34fe989500ab33cb2198/docs/code_internals_visualizing) for any reference.